OsbornePro/NovaKey-Daemon/SECURITY.md

 **NovaKey-Daemon** is security-critical software: it receives encrypted secrets over TCP and injects them into the active window.
 We take security seriously and welcome review.

-NovaKey-Daemon uses:

-- **ML-KEM-768 + HKDF-SHA-256 + XChaCha20-Poly1305** for the `/msg` channel (protocol v3)
+NovaKey currently implements:

-- timestamp freshness checks, replay protection, and per-device rate limiting
+- **/msg (Protocol v3):** ML-KEM-768 + HKDF-SHA-256 + XChaCha20-Poly1305, with timestamp freshness checks, replay protection, and per-device rate limiting.
-- optional **arming** and **two-man approval** gates to reduce risk from compromised pairing material

-Pairing uses a one-time token + ML-KEM + XChaCha20-Poly1305 on the same listening port.
+- **/pair (Pairing v1):** one-time pairing token + ML-KEM-768 + XChaCha20-Poly1305 registration on the same TCP listener.

+Optional safety controls:

+- **Arming** gate (“push-to-type”)
+- **Two-man** mode (typed approve then inject)
+- Injection safety rules (`allow_newlines`, `max_inject_len`)
+- Target policy allow/deny lists

 > Reviewer note: Please test only on systems you own/operate and do not expose your test daemon to the public Internet.
-NovaKey is designed for LAN/local testing and normal desktop sessions.
+This project is designed for LAN/local testing and normal desktop sessions.

 ---